Battle of Jinyang (312): Tuoba Yilu's counterattack

 Soon, Liu Kun went to Tuoba Yilu himself to tell him of his defeat and asked him for help.
 In October or November, Tuoba Yilu placed his son, Tuoba Liuxiu, his nephew, Tuoba Pugen and his generals, Wei Xiong (衞雄), Ji Dan (箕澹) and Fan Ban (范班) in command of the vanguard army of several tens of thousands strong to capture Jinyang while he himself led 60,000 soldiers to Langmeng (狼猛; location unknown) to act as reserves.
 Liu Kun also regathered his scattered troops and acted as a guide for the Tuoba.

 Tuoba Liuxiu's forces fought and defeated Liu Yao east of the Fen River.
 During the fighting, Liu Yao's horse fell and he was pierced by seven arrows, but his general, Fu Hu (傅虎), saved his life by giving up his own horse to him.
 Fu Hu stayed behind and was killed in battle as Liu Yao crossed the Fen River and escaped back to Jinyang.
 On the night of his return, Liu Can and Liu Yi ordered their soldiers to burn their own supply trains and sack the city.
-They then broke through the enemy encirclement and fled through Mount Meng (蒙山; in modern day Taiyuan, Shanxi) towards Pingyang.
+They then broke through the enemy encirclement and fled through Mount Meng (蒙山; in modern-day Taiyuan, Shanxi) towards Pingyang.

-In November or December, Tuoba Yilu chased after the retreating Han forces, eventually catching them at Lan Valley (藍谷; southwest of modern day Taiyuan, Shanxi).
+In November or December, Tuoba Yilu chased after the retreating Han forces, eventually catching them at Lan Valley (藍谷; southwest of modern-day Taiyuan, Shanxi).
 The Tuoba greatly routed them, killing and capturing many of their generals and soldiers including Liu Feng while Liu Can, Liu Yi and Liu Yao made it back to Han territory.

 Aftermath

-After his victory, Tuoba Yilu hosted a grant hunt at Mount Shouyang (壽陽山; in present-day Shouyang County, Shanxi).
+After his victory, Tuoba Yilu hosted a grand hunt at Mount Shouyang (壽陽山; in present-day Shouyang County, Shanxi).
 Liu Kun soon entered his camp and performed obeisance to express his gratitude while also asking Yilu to continue his advance against Han.
 Yilu decided against continuing his campaign, as he had already recovered most of Liu Kun's territory and his soldiers were exhausted from travelling a long way, but he gifted Liu Kun with more than a thousand livestock and a hundred carriages before returning to Dai.
 He also left his generals, Ji Dan, Duan Fan (段繁) and others to guard Jinyang with elite troops.
 Though Liu Kun had recovered Jinyang, he opted to move his capital north to Yangqu, where he regrouped his remaining scattered troops.